-If America is primarily defined by its language, borders, and culture, the first and third brought to the second from the shores of Great Britain – and later, the descendants of the slave population shipped to these shores beginning in 1619 – then the wave of brown-faced, not native born, hyphenated Americans who are increasingly displacing those of a whiter shade of pale is understandably a disquieting turn worth challenging.
+If we primarily define America by its language, borders, and culture – the first and third brought to the second from the shores of Great Britain – and later, the descendants of the slave population shipped to these shores beginning in 1619 – then the wave of not-native-born, hyphenated Americans who are increasingly displacing those of a whiter shade of pale is understandably a disquieting turn worth challenging.

-But if the true America isn’t just found in its language and culture, important though they are, but in the ideal that was articulated at the founding that “ALL men are created equal, etc.”, the America exemplified by “Give me your tired, your poor, your huddled masses yearning to breathe free”, if that is the real America, then whatever shade the American complexion may take or accent it may speak or culture it may produce, are less consequential if those complexions, languages, and cultures pledge allegiance to that same originating American ideal, not simply its constantly evolving cultural mileu.
-And since our borders have long since expanded to Hawaii and Alaska, the concept of place as being nationally determinative has already been traversed.
+But if the true America isn’t just found in its language and culture, important though they are, but in the ideal that was articulated at the founding that “ALL men are created equal, etc.”, the America exemplified by “Give me your tired, your poor, your huddled masses yearning to breathe free”, if that is the real America, then whatever shade the American complexion may take or accent it may speak or culture it may produce, are less consequential if those complexions, languages, and cultures pledge allegiance to that same originating American ideal, not simply its constantly evolving cultural milieu.
+And since our borders have long since expanded to Hawaii and Alaska, we have already traversed the concept of place as being nationally determinative.

-Yet in these circumstances, we can still wholly honor the founders of the country for their ideal in spite of their contradictory nature of claiming freedom and espousing equality while at the same time owning slaves, and put that contradiction into the context of their times even as their ideals continue to spread hope for freedom around the world.
+Yet in these circumstances, we can still wholly honor the founders of the country for their ideal despite their contradictory nature of claiming freedom and espousing equality while simultaneously owning slaves, and put that contradiction into the context of their times even as their ideals continue to spread hope for freedom around the world.

-But if America truly does define itself in terms of a country of majority white Anglo-Saxon Protestants with an additional few Catholics from middle and Eastern Europe, and some oppressed Jews, and maybe some STEM-infused Asians to keep us ahead of the scientific curve, and some ball players out of the Dominican Republic, and everyone else just stay the f#ck out, then America never was the country it purported to be in the first place.
+But if America truly defines itself in terms of a majority of white Anglo-Saxon Protestants with an additional few Catholics from middle and Eastern Europe, and some oppressed Jews, and maybe some STEM-infused Asians to keep us ahead of the scientific curve, and some ball players out of the Dominican Republic, and everyone else just stay the f#ck out, then America never was the country it purported to be.

-At the same time, failure by newcomers to assimilate into long-standing national norms will only further fragment an already multi-faceted population until what we share isn’t a land but simply its ground.
+What is also true is the failure of newcomers to assimilate into long-standing national norms will only further fragment an already multi-faceted population until what we share isn’t a land, but simply its ground.